Azure/ResiliencyCenter/Troubleshooting.md

 This article contains information about common errors you might encounter while using Resiliency Center.

 > [!NOTE]
 > This content will be updated throughout the preview period.
-If you encounter errors not covered here, contact [azresiliencyprivatepreviewsupport@microsoft.com](mailto:azresiliencyprivatepreviewsupport@microsoft.com) with your service group name and steps to reproduce the error.
+If you encounter errors not covered here, contact [azresiliencyprivatepreviewsupport@microsoft.com](mailto:azresiliencyprivatepreviewsupport@microsoft.com) with the information listed in [Report an issue](#report-an-issue).

+## Report an issue

+If you encounter an issue while using Resiliency Center, send an email to [azresiliencyprivatepreviewsupport@microsoft.com](mailto:azresiliencyprivatepreviewsupport@microsoft.com) with the following information.
+Providing both basic details and troubleshooting details helps the product team investigate the issue and improve the product.

+### Basic information

+Include the following details in your report:

+- **Browser URL**: Copy and paste the URL from your browser when the issue occurs
+- **Screenshot**: If there's a page crash or UX error, include a full browser window screenshot
+- **Date and time**: Approximate date and time when the issue occurred
+- **Issue description**: Detailed description of the issue and reproduction steps (if available)

+### Troubleshooting information

+If you can reproduce the issue, collect the following diagnostic information:

+1. **Network trace**:
+   - Open browser Developer Tools (F12)
+   - Enable Network trace
+   - Reproduce the scenario
+   - Export the network trace as a .har file
+   - Rename the file as `<CaseNumber>_networktrace.har`

+2. **Console logs**:
+   - In Developer Tools (F12), go to the **Console** tab
+   - Copy and paste all console content
+   - Save the content as `<CaseNumber>_consolelogs.txt`

+3. **Send both files**: Include both the .har file and console logs in your email.

+## Common Errors

-## Goal assignment errors
+### Goal assignment errors

-### Resource count exceeds maximum limit during goal assignment
+#### Resource count exceeds maximum limit during goal assignment

 **Error message:**